 /en-au/resources/payments/travel/wex-rba-payment-surcharging-review-statement/feed/ 0

-WEX庐 and Nuvei Partner to Power Faster, Smarter Global B2B Travel Payments /en-au/resources/payments/travel/wex-and-nuvei-partner-to-power-faster-smarter-global-b2b-travel-payments/ /en-au/resources/payments/travel/wex-and-nuvei-partner-to-power-faster-smarter-global-b2b-travel-payments/#respond Tue, 27 Jan 2026 11:05:22 +0000 /en-au/?p=13675 Building a smarter, safer way to pay in travel In today鈥檚 travel ecosystem, efficiency, speed聽 and visibility are critical.
+WEX庐 + Nuvei Partner to Power Faster, Smarter Global B2B Travel Payments /en-au/resources/payments/travel/wex-and-nuvei-partner-to-power-faster-smarter-global-b2b-travel-payments/ /en-au/resources/payments/travel/wex-and-nuvei-partner-to-power-faster-smarter-global-b2b-travel-payments/#respond Tue, 27 Jan 2026 11:05:22 +0000 /en-au/?p=13675 Building a smarter, safer way to pay in travel In today鈥檚 travel ecosystem, efficiency, speed聽 and visibility are critical.
 For travel agencies managing multiple supplier relationships across markets, balancing fast settlement with maintaining liquidity is a constant challenge.
 That鈥檚 why聽WEX,补苍诲听Nuvei聽are joining forces to help simplify and accelerate how money moves across the travel value chain. […]

 ]]>